naviapps/create-nw-react-app/README.md

 Runs the app in development mode.<br>
 Open app and [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will automatically reload if you make changes to the code.<br>
 You will see the build errors and lint warnings in the console.

 <img src='https://raw.githubusercontent.com/naviapps/create-nw-react-app/master/.github/build_errors.png' width='600' alt='Build errors'>